 This homemade yellow cake mix tastes better than any store-bought mix!
 Using real food ingredients from the pantry, making this recipe from scratch is easy!
-Use this cake mix in some of my favorite desserts, like mini chocolate chip scones and slow cooker peach cobbler.
-You can make chocolate cake mix from scratch too!
+Use this cake mix in some of my favorite desserts, like Mini Chocolate Chip Scones and Slow Cooker Peach Cobbler.

 Have you ever found a recipe that called for “just 5 ingredients,” but one of those ingredients was a box of cake mix?
-There are many great recipes out there (like this peach cobbler and this blueberry cobbler) that start with a box of yellow cake mix.
+There are many great recipes out there (like this Blueberry Cobbler) that start with a box of yellow cake mix.

-- Gluten-free adaptible.
-(With the price of gluten-free cake mixes, this recipe will save you money and still taste amazing!)
+Plus it can be made gluten-free!
+With the price of a gluten-free cake mix, this recipe will save you money and still taste amazing!

 - All-purpose flour or Bob’s Red Mill Gluten-free 1-to-1 Baking Flour